limistah/aleemisiaka.com/content/posts/byte-operators.md

 Since we can store numbers, characters, and symbols, we should be able to store words.
 Words are a group of letters and somehow letters, and alphabets, it is safe to use string, so a string of numbers, alphabets, and symbols.

 This can be easily done by taking a consecutive byte(recall that this means 8 units of bits) until all the characters in the string are represented.
-For example, to represent _hello_ we would take the first byte and fill it with 01101000 (104 in ASCII) for `h`, then 01100101 (101 in ASCII) for `e`, then 01101100 (108 in ASCII) for `l`, then 01001100 (076 in ASCII) for `l`, and 01101111 (111) for `o`.
+For example, to represent _hello_ we would take the first byte and fill it with 01101000 (104 in ASCII) for `h`, then 01100101 (101 in ASCII) for `e`, then 01101100 (108 in ASCII) for `l`, then 01101100 (108 in ASCII) for `l`, and 01101111 (111) for `o`.

 Grouping this together it forms a string of 0s and 1s like this

-`0110100001100101011011000110110001101111` .
+`01101000 01100101 01101100 01101100 01101111` .

-### What is byte masking?
+### What is byte switching?

-Byte masking is data manipulation at the bit level.
-What is happening is based on the kind of byte masking operation, we are instructing the transistor to switch to another state or maintain their state.
+Byte switching is data manipulation at the bit level.
+What is happening is based on the kind of byte switching operation, we are instructing the transistor to switch to another state or maintain their state.
 For example, the binary code for the number 1 is  1, and for 2 is 10, and a bitwise OR operator on both numbers would give 3.

 ```js
 const foo = 1 // 01 in binary